FastLane-Labs/atlas/README.md

 This is a *rough* draft meant to illustrate a few key concepts.
 It is absolutely not production ready and has dozens of security flaws and hundrews of missing lines of code.

 Apologies for the lack of readability - functionality/coverage comes first, then simplification.
-This might not be readable until mid July.
+This might not be readable until July.

+The locking system is a work in process and is overly complicated / redundant in some instances and insufficient in others.

+Gas optimization will come last.

+Note that the backend will probably need to use a reputation system for searcher bids that aren't in the top three in order to not take up too much space in the block.
+The further down the the searcherCalls[], the higher the reputation requirement for inclusion by the backend.
+This isnt necessarily required - it's not an economic issue.
+It's more-so about just being a good member of the ecosystem and not wasting too much precious blockspace.
+With probabalistic searcher txs that have low success rate but high return-to-cost rate.

-The way it works is thus:
+The way the backend / frontend of this protocol works is thus:

 1. A protocol will enter into a partnership with FastLane Labs & our partners.
 2. The protocol will integrate the FastLane Frontend API into their own front end.